Tw1ddle/geometrize-lib-unit-tests/README.md

 [![AppVeyor Unit Test Build Status](https://ci.appveyor.com/api/projects/status/mdnoe81f8r5j601w?svg=true)](https://ci.appveyor.com/project/Tw1ddle/geometrize-lib-unit-tests)
 [![Coverity Scan Status](https://scan.coverity.com/projects/12991/badge.svg)](https://scan.coverity.com/projects/geometrize)

-This is the unit test suit for the Geometrize library, a C++ library for geometrizing images into geometric primitives.
+This is the unit test suite for the Geometrize library, a tool for geometrizing images into geometric primitives.
 The intent is to achieve good test coverage of the codebase, and to add regression tests for fixed bugs.

-The tests are run through CI on Travis and AppVeyor.
+The test suite uses [Catch](https://github.com/philsquared/Catch), and are run through a CI build bot and static analysis checks.

 [![Geometrized Surfer](https://github.com/Tw1ddle/geometrize-lib-unit-tests/blob/master/screenshots/surfer_500_triangles.jpg?raw=true "Surfer, 500 triangles")](https://github.com/Tw1ddle/geometrize-lib)

-## Usage
+## Manual Usage

-Open the unit_test.pro file and build and run the tests.
-The results will be reported in a console window.
+Open the ```unit_test.pro``` file and build and run the tests.
+The test results are reported in a console window.

+## Notes
+ * Got an idea or suggestion?
+Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).